JuliaLang/julia/doc/stdlib/base.rst

    The ``dir`` keyword argument can be used to specify a working directory for the command.

-.. function:: pipe(from, to)
+.. function:: pipe(from, to, ...)

    Create a pipeline from a data source to a destination.
-The source and destination can be commands, I/O streams, or strings, but at least one must be a command.
+The source and destination can be commands, I/O streams, strings, or results of other ``pipe`` calls.
+At least one argument must be a command.
 Strings refer to filenames.
+   When called with more than two arguments, they are chained together from left to right.
+   For example ``pipe(a,b,c)`` is equivalent to ``pipe(pipe(a,b),c)``.
+This provides a more concise way to specify multi-stage pipelines.

    **Examples**:
      * ``run(pipe(`ls`, `grep xyz`))``